own3d/docs/docs/docs/extensions/remote-config.md

 Furthermore, you need to use the `Authorization` header with the value `Twitch <token>`.
 The token is the Twitch JWT token which is provided by the Twitch Extension Helper.

+Lastly, you need to use the `Client-Id` header, which must be set to the **Client ID** of the OWN3D extension.

 To write to the Remote Config as a Twitch Extension, you can use the following code snippet:

 ```js